 NYU is a Silver Member Organization in the Carpentries, meaning we can train 6 people per year to become Carpentries instructors (online trainings only), host as many self-organized workshops as we'd like to, and sit on the Carpentries Member Council.

-NYU's membership is jointly funded by the Division of Libraries and Center for Data Science.
-If you would like to be involved with the Carpentries at NYU (e.g. become an instructor, host a workshop in your department, etc.), contact Vicky Rampin <firstname.lastname@example.org>.
+NYU's membership is funded by the Division of Libraries.
+If you would like to be involved with the Carpentries at NYU (e.g. become an instructor, host a workshop in your department, etc.), contact Alexandra Provo <firstname.lastname@example.org>.